Twelve Summers

 How about when Australia A nearly upset Australia in the 1995 World Series Cup and the players were rebelling against officials?
 Adam was working as a driver for an escort agency in Melbourne.

 For all the significant moments in Adam's life, cricket was in the background - or foreground.
 And you don't need to be a fan of cricket to be able to relate, because we all remember where we were when something important happened, whether that's a cricket test, an album release or a TV show ending.
-Twelve Summers is hilarious, moving and thought-provoking.
-Even if you aren't a fan of cricket, you'll find a lot to love listening to this audiobook.
+Twelve Summers is hilarious, moving and thought provoking.
+Even if you aren't a fan of cricket, you'll find a lot to love in this book.

 Something went wrong.
 Please try again in a few minutes.